 One winter day in the year 1926, Robert H. Lloyd encountered Mr. Fred H. Becker, in the store of Mr. John B. Aldred on Main Street, Buffalo.
 As Mr. Aldred was for many years the only coin dealer in the city, it became a meeting place of collectors of stamps & coins.
 Mr. Becker had compiled a list of residents of the Niagara Frontier who were interested in Numismatics, which compilation had been made possible by the cooperation of helpful dealers like B. Max Mehl, Barney Bluestone, B.G.
 Johnson, and S.H.
 Chapman.
 Together with the A.N.A.
 Directory.
 Interest was immediately aroused as to the possibility club and contacts were made to test the feasibility of an organization.
-Within a few months a sufficient number shown their interest so that a preliminary meeting was called at Mr. Aldred’s store.
+Within a few months, a sufficient number showed their interest so that a preliminary meeting was called at Mr. Aldred’s store.
 From this first gathering grew the idea of the charter meeting held on May 13, 1927.
 Signatures to the Constitution were obtained again on May 23 and June 24, at which time the charter was closed.

 Several Rochester area men assisted in the formation of the new club.
 They came several times to the early meetings and brought exhibits to further the interest of the beginners.
 George J. Bauer and Paul M. Lange are worthy of special mention here.